tiost100/Multilingual_NER/README.md

 ## Usage:
 To use the use the file in this repository do as followed.
  - Open your Command Prompt or Windows Terminal.
- - Navigate to the directory where your Python file is located using the `cd` command.
+ - Navigate to the directory into the 'Code' folder where the Python files are located using the `cd` command.
  - Type `python` followed by the name of one of the Python files, including the `.py` extension.
  - Press Enter to run the Python file.